nowells/resume/README.md

 ### Director of Software Engineering

-20011 - 2013 — Ruby, Ruby on Rails, Clojure, Javascript, Backbone.js, MySQL, Cassandra, Chef, GIT i18n
+20011 - 2013 — Ruby, Ruby on Rails, Clojure, Javascript, Backbone.js, MySQL, Cassandra, Chef, GIT, i18n

 -   Architected the core time-series data system to replace an aging MySQL solution with a highly scalable service backed by Clojure, Cassandra and RabbitMQ
 -   Established an Agile process to facilitate a rapid development and release cycle that significantly increased customer and company responsiveness and transition us from a release every few months, to multiple releases a week